Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Zonal harmonics

 \section{Zonal harmonics}

 In this section, we obtain explicit formulas for the integral kernels of the orthogonal projection operators associated with the quaternionic spherical harmonic decomposition \eqref{eq:quaternionicharmonics}.
-These kernels can be characterised by their invariance properties with respect to subgroups of $\QSym$ and can be thought of the quaternionic analogue of ``zonal spherical harmonics''.
+These kernels may be characterised by their invariance properties with respect to subgroups of $\QSym$ and may be thought of the quaternionic analogue of ``zonal spherical harmonics''.

 The explicit formulas for these kernels are given in terms of classical orthogonal polynomials.
 For all $q \in \N$, let $\pU_q$ denote the $q$th Chebyshev polynomial of the second kind, that is,